ljosberinn/xeph-ui/augmentation-log-issues.md

 - `Truth Prevails` (id 461529) does not reattribute anything
   - this is the party overheal part, note that the self heal (id 461546) does reattribute
+- `Dawnlight` (id 431399) does not reattribute anything
+  - this is the initial damage
+  - note that the dot (id 431380) does fully reattribute

 ## Evoker